xarvh/squarepants/NOTES.md

     * `risk unionTypeValue`
     * Extract the first constructor of a Union Type, crash if not available
     * Prone to error if the constructos change order, but this is a YOLO feature

+* FUCK UP ALL THE OPS

+  Equality, inequality
+     ==, =/= -> is, isnt
+  + no need to learn two weird symbols
+  - we're still using >= and <=

+  Definition
+    = -> :
+  + removes the ambiguous use of the `=` op
+  + in line with math notation that uses `:=` as defop
+  + one less space
+  / : is a more accessible symbol than =, but requires Shift
+  - HasType is consistently represented by :, what would be a suitable replacement?